 Brand Store von Loro Piana

-Greg, why are people shopping at Harrods?
+Greg, do people shop at Harrods?

 Harrods prides itself on the excellence of service provided to all of its clients along with a vast selection of products.
 The store’s motto is ‚Omnia Omnibus Ubique‘ or ‚All Things for All People Everywhere‘.
 We are also the 3rd most visited tourist attraction in London so balance the meeting of our high net worth clients’ needs along with those of our visitors who view the store as a tourist attraction to be experienced.
 In order for Harrods to set itself apart from its competition from other department stores and the brands‘ own boutiques, it is constantly looking for new ways to engage and amaze its clients whilst also offering them exclusive products and personalisation.
 Harrods also offers an incredibly generous rewards scheme to all of its clients, regardless of their spend in store.